vblanco20-1/vulkan-guide/vkguide_new_source/chapter_4/new_drawloop.md

 	// to opengl and gltf axis
 	sceneData.proj[1][1] *= -1;
 	sceneData.viewproj = sceneData.proj * sceneData.view;

+	//some default lighting parameters
+	sceneData.ambientColor = glm::vec4(.1f);
+	sceneData.sunlightColor = glm::vec4(1.f);
+	sceneData.sunlightDirection = glm::vec4(0,1,0.5,1.f);
 }
 ```

-We begin by clearing the render objects from the draw context, then looping other the loadedNodes and calling Draw on each.
-This adds their commands into the draw context.
-Then we set up the camera math.
+We begin by clearing the render objects from the draw context, then looping other the loadedNodes and calling Draw on `Suzanne` which is the mesh name for the monkey.

 This function gets called at the very start of the draw() function, before waiting on the frame fences.